Kyra Dickinson

-Kyra Dickinson (born 3 January 1993) is a footballer who plays as a goalkeeper for ProStars FC in League1 Ontario.
-Born in Canada, she represents the Saint Kitts and Nevis women's national team.
+Kyra Dickinson (born 3 January 1993) is a footballer who plays as a goalkeeper.
+Born in Canada, she represents Saint Kitts and Nevis at international level.

 Early life

 Dickinson played youth soccer with Brampton Brams United and Master's FA.

 College career

 Dickinson began attending Howard University in 2011, where she played for the women's soccer team.
 In 2014, she was Howard's Goalkeeper of the Year, and was also named the SWAC Goalkeeper of the Year and named to the SWAC All-Conference Second Team, winning the 2014 SWAC Soccer Tournament Championship.

 After graduating from Howard, she pursued a masters degree at the University of British Columbia, where she also played at the amateur level in the Metro Women’s Soccer League Premier Division in Vancouver with the Vancouver United FC Primas.

 Playing career

 In 2017, she played in Sweden with Töcksfors IF.

 In 2021, she played with Master's FA.

 In 2022, she joined ProStars FC in League1 Ontario.